 For a delicious chocolatey twist, add 1/2 tbsp of raw cacao powder.

 One final tip.
-If you want to up the calories, add almond butter.
-It has 90 calories and 3.5 grams of protein per tbsp.
+If you want to up the calories, add almond butter, which has 90 calories and 3.5 grams of protein per tbsp.